 “The stage for the drama could hardly be wider or more epic: (intones the voice of the narrator) New Mexico a land where the rolling prairies meet the foothills of the Rockies.
 By 1893, the year Seton came to hunt wolves, this was a land being swept by profound change.
 The modern world were steaming in.
 Settlers were arriving by the train load. …… But the old west hadn’t completely disappeared.
 Parts of Northern Mexico were still untamed.
 In the remote Currumpaw valley, wild wolves still roamed the canyons.”
 (Narrative introduction to PBS’s documentary, The Wolf That Changed America).

 This is without a doubt, a must see documentary.

-Here, here is the image that would haunt Seton till his dying day: Lobo, King of the Currumpaw, hobbled by grief and a cleverly laid out scent trail of his beloved Blanca, which led him straight into Seton’s iron traps.
+Here is the image that would haunt Seton till his dying day: Lobo, King of the Currumpaw, hobbled by grief and a cleverly laid out scent trail of his beloved Blanca, which led him straight into Seton’s iron traps.
 The facade of an almost domesticated dog is deceiving here.
 Lobo was as fierce a wolf as Seton had ever encountered.
-What Seton’s camera captured here was a shadow ….. a shell of The Nimrod that was Lobo’s former incarnation.
-You can see it right here.
-But the departure of spark and regal mien that had once animated The King portented Lobo’s ability to give up the ghost via figurative Mahasamadhi.
-This shell of the former king, paradoxically becomes Lobo’s last stand; the valediction of nobility which could not be contained by plebeian wiles.
-(Photo: Ernest Thompson Seton.) _______________________________________________________
+What Seton’s camera captured here was a shadow of Lobo….. a shell of The Nimrod that was Lobo’s former incarnation.
+You can see the shell right here sans the spark and regal mien that had once animated The King.
+That shell eerily portented Lobo’s ability to give up the ghost via figurative Mahasamadhi.
+This shell of the former king, paradoxically signifies Lobo’s last stand and the obverse valediction of nobility which could not be contained by human wiles.